-- Design and use language as close to the private sphere as possible; - Combining on- and offline co-creation spaces; - Foster trust in individual competence/expertise to participate; - Demonstrate the potential impact of participation; - Enable the possibility of passing the invitation on to someone else; - Offer incentives, e.g. compensate participants or provide them with a special experience.
+- design and use language as close to the private sphere as possible; - combining on- and offline co-creation spaces; - foster trust in individual competence/expertise to participate; - demonstrate the potential impact of participation; - enable the possibility of passing the invitation on to someone else; - offer incentives, e.g. compensate participants or provide them with a special experience.

-9.1 Timing
+4.9.1.
+Timing

 As a baseline, the earlier the involvement with citizens and stakeholders starts, the more everyone will have the feeling of an equal partnership.
-A good indicator is to look into previous experiences with stakeholders and citizens and understand their opinion on the timing of their involvment.
+A good indicator is to look into previous experiences with stakeholders and citizens and understand their opinion on the timing of their involvement.
 Another option is to find out if there is already an ongoing community initiative around sustainable heating or a third-party project that the municipality might get involved with.
-Timing also depends heavily on clarifying the stage at which stakeholders, citizens, and the municipality get engaged; determine if is this in co-initiating, co-designing, or co-implementating sustainable heating initiatives.
+Timing also depends heavily on clarifying the stage at which stakeholders, citizens, and the municipality get engaged; determine if is this in co-initiating, co-designing, or co-implementing sustainable heating initiatives.

-Photo by Plush Design Studio on Unsplash.
+Planning is essential.
+Source: Plush Design Studio on Unsplash.

-Chapter 5 Co-creation methods
+5. Co-creation methods